fullstackenviormentss/yoast-acf-analysis/.github/CONTRIBUTING.md

 We use GitHub exclusively for well-documented bugs, feature requests and code contributions.
 Please follow the instructions in the issue and PR templates.

-To receive free support for ACF Content Analisys for Yoast SEO we have the following channels:
+To receive free support for ACF Content Analysis for Yoast SEO we have the following channels:
 * [Support forums](https://wordpress.org/support/plugin/acf-content-analysis-for-yoast-seo/) on WordPress.org

 ## Security issues